 An obligor is a single legal entity that commits to the terms and conditions of a loan agreement.
-The obligor is thoroughly analysed from meeting Triodos Bank’s lending criteria to its capacity to repay a loan.
+The obligor is thoroughly analysed on meeting Triodos Bank’s lending criteria and its capacity to repay a loan.
 The risk related to the obligor is that it fails to meet its contractual obligations.
-Obligors are rated through an internal rating methodology system.
+Obligors are rated through an internal rating methodology.

 A thorough assessment of each obligor and the structure of their loan is made before any loan is provided.
 A review of approved credit is made once a year, as a minimum, to assess the evolution of the client’s capacity to meet its obligations.
 The high quality of securities (collateral) against outstanding loans reduces credit risk.
-Principal collateral are for example: mortgage registrations for business or private properties, securities from public authorities, companies or private individuals, and rights of lien on movables, such as office equipment, inventories, receivables and/or contracts for projects.
+Examples of principal collateral: mortgage registrations for business or private properties, securities from public authorities, companies or private individuals, and rights of lien on movables, such as office equipment, inventories, receivables and/or contracts for projects.